Visiting Student Program

 SoM-approved applications are forwarded to the Department of Pediatrics for review; offers are extended based on the merit of each candidate.
 Competitive applicants will provide a robust personal statement (approximately 1 page, single-spaced) describing why they are interested in pediatrics, OHSU, and the elective(s) of their choice.

-For the 2020-2021 academic year, the following pediatric elective courses will be offered to visiting students.
-Please note availability is subject to change.
+For the 2021-2022 academic year, the following pediatric elective courses will be offered to visiting students.
+Availability is subject to change.